I was a teenager at the time. I was crying as I told my mother of my problem.

 Gender hierarchist submission say: “You are male, so let us do it your way.”
 “Even when your plan do not sound more sensible than mine, we will follow yours.”
 And gender hierarchy submission keep on submitting when submission seems unwise.

 The difference, as I see it, between good and bad leadership and submission, is that good leadership is followed because it has a useful purpose and knows or does what you cannot know/do yourself.
 Bad leadership is when leadership is to be followed whether it is wise or unwise, productive or counterproductive, good or bad for you.
 I absolutely believe in the first kind.
 The second is folly, madness and bondage to follow.

-And the difference between this and almost all other bad forms of leadership, is that you could usually close your front door and be rid of your employer or your president.
+And the difference between complementarian marriage submission and almost all other forms of bad leadership, is that you could usually close your front door and be rid of your employer or your president.
 With this particular teaching, you cannot close even your bedroom door to it.

 Sixteen-month-old Faith reaches for a glass bowl on the coffee table.

 Faith touches the glass bowl. *pop* I slap her hand.
 She looks startled.

 Faith reaches for the glass bowl again. *pop*